szczyglis-dev/py-gpt/README.md

 - `Show code interpreter output`: If enabled, output from the code interpreter in the Assistant API will be displayed in real-time (in stream mode), Default: True.

-- `Always show audio icon`: If enabled, then read with audio icon will be always displayed.

 - `Use extra context output`: If enabled, plain text output (if available) from command results will be displayed alongside the JSON output, Default: True.

-- `Show "copy to clipboard" in code blocks`: If enabled, copy to clipboard link will be displayed in code blocks, Default: True.
+- `Convert lists to paragraphs`: If enabled, lists (ul, ol) will be converted to paragraphs (p), Default: True.

 - `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).